SreemanthG/Meetings-API/README.md

 ## Features

-A few of the things you can do with GitPoint:
+A few of the things you can do with MeetAPI:

 * Schedules Meetings
 * Lists all meetings within a time frame